Remenham

 Remenham is a village and civil parish on the Berkshire bank of the River Thames opposite Henley-on-Thames in southern England.
-It is particularly well known for the steep approach, known as Remenham Hill or White Hill (due to the chalky nature of the land), into Henley.
+It is particularly well known for its steep approach, known as Remenham Hill or White Hill (due to the chalky nature of the land), into Henley.

+Remenham hosts both start and finish points of the Henley Royal Regatta, along with the facilities for rowers and most of the viewing enclosures.
+Several prestigious rowing clubs occupy bank-side locations within the parish, and the rowing course is closest to the Remenham bank.